 For whom is the test not suitable?

-The DNA Heart Health Test is not suitable or only suitable for certain groups of people:
+The DNA Heart Health Test is not suitable for or is only suitable for certain groups of people:

 Pregnant and breastfeeding women should only carry out the DNA Metabolism Test under medical supervision.
 The reference values and recommendations do not apply to them, so they should obtain recommendations on the test result from their doctor.